cbrianpace/pgLogAnalyzer/README.md

 python3 loadLogs.py -d <directory contain log files> [-t <postgres|pgbouncer|pgo>]
 ```

 The directory passed to the program will be recursively searched for all *.log files.
 If the type was not specified (using -t), then the program will attempt to determine the log type from the log name.
+The parent directory for the log is used as the target label to group related log files.

 ## Example Queries
 ```